dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 ### Social Presence

 When sharing your website on various social media, they will show a small preview and extract metadata from it.
 Normal SPA applications are very poor at this and often result in blank pages with little to no metadata.
-Social media crawlers cant really parse JavaScript, so they dont know what to do with SPAs.
+Social media crawlers cant really parse JavaScript, so they don't know what to do with SPAs.

 With SSR, pages are displayed with nice previews, as both the page content it self and meta tag data is present, allowing for social media crawlers to extract what they need.